Scheduling with Communication Delay in Near-Linear Time: Technical Overview

 We start by reviewing the algorithm of Lepere and Rapine \cite{LR02}, shown in Algorithm \ref{alg:lr}, as our algorithm follows a similar outline.
 Then we describe the technical improvements of our algorithm to achieve near-linear running time.

 \myparagraph{Description of Lepere-Rapine~\cite{LR02}} The outer loop (\cref{line:outer-loop}) iteratively finds \emph{small subgraphs} of $G$ which consist of vertices that have \emph{height} at most $\rho + 1$.
-We show in this paper that instead of considering their definition of \emph{height}, it is sufficient to consider small subgraphs to be those with at most $2\rho$ ancestors.
+We show in this paper that instead of considering their definition of \emph{height}, it is sufficient in our algorithm to consider small subgraphs to be those with at most $2\rho$ ancestors.
 We call one iteration of this loop a \emph{phase}.
 Within the phase, $H$ is fully scheduled, after which the algorithm goes on to the next ``slice'' of $G$.
 However, $H$ is not scheduled all at once, but instead each iteration of the inner \texttt{while} loop (\cref{line:inner-loop}) schedules a subset of $H$, which we call a \emph{batch}.
 To determine which vertices of $H$ make it into a batch, the algorithm checks the fraction of ancestors of each vertex that have already been scheduled in the same batch.
-If this fraction for a vertex $v$ is low (we call $v$ \emph{\good} in that case), then its ancestor set $\AncestorSetH{v}{H}$ is list-scheduled as a unit, i.e.\ topologically sorted and placed on one machine.
+If this fraction for a vertex $v$ is low (we call $v$ \emph{\good} in that case), then its ancestor set $\AncestorSetH{v}{H}$ is list-scheduled as a unit, i.e.\ ancestor jobs are duplicated, topologically sorted, and placed on one machine.
 If the fraction of scheduled ancestors is high (in which case we call $v$ \emph{\bad}), $v$ is skipped in this iteration.
-This avoids excessive duplication which would create too much load on the machines.
+We skip $v$ to avoid excessive duplication that would create too much load on the machines.
 After each batch is placed on the machines, a delay of $\rho$ is added to the end of the schedule to allow all the results to propagate.
 This allows the scheduled jobs to be deleted from $H$.
 This algorithm is illustrated pictorially in~\cref{fig:main-alg-overview}.

 \myparagraph{Runtime Challenges with Lepere-Rapine} Naively, both finding the small subgraphs as well as determining each batch takes $\Omega(n\rho^2)$ time.
 Determining which nodes belong in the current small subgraph is a matter of whether their ancestor counts are more than $\rho$ or at most $\rho$.
 A standard procedure would be to apply DFS and merge ancestor sets, but that can easily run in $\Omega(\rho^2)$ time per node (a node may have $\Omega(\rho)$ direct parents, each with an ancestor size of $\Omega(\rho)$ that needs to get merged in).